Sierra-Alpha/desert/docs/project-report.md

 ### Security

-While basic steps have been taken to achive a base level of security, encryption over the wire and passwords for sudo operations and logging in there is myriad of other potential hardening techniques that should be researched and applied for this to become a production level system.
+While steps have been taken to achive a base level of security, encryption over the wire and passwords for sudo operations and logging in, there is the potential for other hardening techniques that should be researched and applied for this to become a production level system.

 ### Dependency on Debian

-As it stands most of the scripts are set to run with a Debian flavoured linux, it would be good to add support for other Linux flavours, mainly red hat based images because of the use inside commercial enterprises, this could be achieved most likely by adjusting the package scripts to determine what flavour we are on and then run the appropriate packaging install and updating command.
+As it stands most of the scripts are set to run with a Debian flavoured Linux, it would be good to add support for other Linux flavours, mainly Red Hat based images because of the use inside commercial enterprises, this could be achieved most likely by adjusting the package scripts to determine what flavour we are on and then run the appropriate packaging install and updating command.